taylorandi/startup/notes.md

 12. By default, the HTML span element has a default CSS display property value of:
 - span is displayed by default inline.
 13. How would you use CSS to change all the div elements to have a background color of red?
--you would create a div block of code div{
+- you would create a div block of code div{
     backgroun-color: red;
 }